 Note: All tribes can lay claim to Tawhaki as an ancestor.
 His name originates from Hawaii.

-During World War I and World War II, Māori volunteered for service overseas with a sense of adventure and to see the world.
+During World War One and World War Two, Māori volunteered for service overseas with a sense of adventure and to see the world.
 In terms of utu in a modern context of war of attrition, Māori soldiers sought to restore a global balance of peace and justice.

-Telephone interview with Eru Biddle, Tuhoe, Māori Studies, Waiariki Institute, Rotorua, 11/11/10.
+Telephone interview with Eru Biddle, Tūhoe, Māori Studies, Waiariki Institute, Rotorua, 11 November 2010.